EmicoEcommerce/Magento2Tweakwise/README.md

 1) Tweakwise support: https://www.tweakwise.com/support/
 2) Tweakwise api documentation: http://developers.tweakwise.com/
 3) General questions: https://www.tweakwise.com/contact/
+4) Security vulnerabilities: Send an email to support@tweakwise.com, with the message that it's an security issue for the magento plugin

 For feature requests we refer to the links above.
 For technical issues github is used.
 If you find a technical issue please create an issue on github and notify tweakwise via the links above.
 If you also happen to have the solution to that issue feel free to create a merge request.